woodser/monero-ts/README.md

 3. Configure the appropriate RPC endpoints and authentication by modifying `WALLET_RPC_CONFIG` and `DAEMON_RPC_CONFIG` in [TestUtils.js](src/test/TestUtils.js).
 4. Run all tests: `npm test` or run tests by their description, e.g.: `node_modules/mocha/bin/mocha src/test/TestAll --grep "Can get transactions by id" --timeout 2000000`

-## How to Build WebAssembly File from Source
+## How to Build the WebAssembly File from Source

 This project uses WebAssembly to package and execute Monero Core source code.

-A pre-built WebAssembly file (monero_cpp_library.wasm) is committed to ./build/ for convenience, but this file can be built from source code.
+A pre-built WebAssembly file (monero_cpp_library.wasm) is committed to ./build/ for convenience, but this file can be built directly from source code.

-To build the WebAssembly File from source:
+To build the WebAssembly file from source:

 1. Install and activate emscripten:
 	1. Clone the emscripten project repository: `git clone https://github.com/emscripten-core/emsdk.git`